Depressed Because You Can’t Lose Weight No Matter How Hard You Try?

 If you are unable to do what you used to do and need to take breaks or stop and sit, there could be a reason behind this that is medical in nature and doesn’t have anything to do with your own personal motivation.

-A Vein Condition Could Be the Reason
+Could a Vein Condition Be the Reason?

 It’s important to realize there could be a very real and medical reason behind why you find yourself unable to do as much as you once did and subsequently unable to get those extra pounds.
 Many people don’t realize that a vein condition could be one of these contributing factors.